Devin Jones: Racing career

-Jones ran a full season in the IMSA Michelin Pilot Challenge in 2018 driving from BimmerWorld Racing in a BMW.
-He would win 4 races, score 3 poles and win the ST championship in its last season as a class.
+Jones ran a full season in the IMSA Michelin Pilot Challenge in 2018 driving for BimmerWorld Racing in a BMW.
+He would have a breakthrough season winning four races at Daytona, Mosport, Road America and Laguna Seca.
+He would also score three poles in that same season and won the ST championship in its last season as a class in IMSA.